 costs and protect wildlife habitat.

-: On Tuesday, March 17, 2009, the City Council adopted the new tree regulations for the City of Woodinville .
-Please click on the attached link to review the New Tree Regulations as adopted by Ordinance 478.
+: In November 2016, the City Council adopted the new tree regulations for the City of Woodinville .
+Please click on the attached link to review the new Tree Regulations as adopted by Ordinance 589.

 Tree Preservation Programs & Regulations